Mo-3at/DIY_Oscilloscope/README.md

 The schematic is divided into four sections:

 1- The MCU: I selected the ESP-32 due to its affordability and processing power compared to othe MCUs in this price range the ESP-32 will allow us to reach frequencies up to 100KHz.
+(I USED THE ESP-32 38 PIN NOT THE S2 AS IN THE SCHEMATIC)

 2- The Front-ends: We have two front ends for providing a two channel input, each front end is responsibble for loweing the input voltage to a safe value for the ESP-32 this is done using the voltage divider (you can have the voltage divider at whatever ration you want I chose to have this ratio and calibrate it to a max reading of 12Vac),